adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/ref-copy-with-all-defined.md

-The following are the groups that the [Transaction Schema](../hotel-api/transaction-message-schemas.md) defines.
+The following are the groups that the [transaction Schema](../hotel-api/transaction-message-schemas.md) defines.

 |Type|Description
 |-|-